 Cyphostemma uter (Exell & Mendonça) Desc.

-Cyphostemma uter is a deciduous, summer-growing, caudiciform succulent, up to 5 feet (1.5 m) tall, growing from a very stout trunk, branching repeatedly from apex and forming a much branched, low tree.
+Cyphostemma uter is a deciduous caudiciform succulent that grows from a very stout trunk, repeatedly branching from the apex and forming a low much-branched tree.
 The caudex is swollen, up to 2 feet (60 cm) in diameter, with dull white to orange bark.
-The stems are up to 1 feet (30 cm) in diameter.
-The leaves are fleshy, green, 5-foliolate, crowded at end of branches, hairy with undulate, serrated margins and up to 3.2 inches (8 cm) long and wide.
-The flowers are greenish-yellow, arranged in cymes and appear in summer.
+Branches are up to 1 foot (30 cm) in diameter.
+Leaves are fleshy, hairy, green, and crowded at the end of branches.
+They are 5-foliolate with undulate serrated margins, up to 3.2 inches (8 cm) long and about as wide as they are long.
+Flowers are greenish-yellow and appear in summer arranged in cymes.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 45 °F (+7.2 °C).